gristlabs/grist-help/help/dates.md

 For a general introduction to setting the type of columns, see [Columns and data types](col-types.md).
-To tell Grist, that you intend to enter only date/times in a column, over on the header for the column, find the drop-down, and select "Column Options".
+To tell Grist that you intend to enter only date/times in a column, over on the header for the column, find the drop-down, and select "Column Options".

 ![formulas-date-column-options](images/formulas/formulas-date-column-options.png)

-Then in the side panel that opens on the right, pick "DateTime" from the "Column Type" drop-down.
-Or if you just want dates without times, pick "Date".
+Then in the side panel that opens on the right, pick "Date" from the "Column Type" drop-down.
+Or, if you want dates with times, pick "DateTime".

 ![formulas-date-column-type](images/formulas/formulas-date-column-type.png)

-Then you can choose your preferred date/time format, and the display timezone.
+Then you can choose your preferred date/time format.
+For the "DateTime" type, you can also choose the timezone.
+When you convert a column from another type, such as "Text", you'll see a preview of the conversion results, and will need to click "Apply" to complete conversion.
-Click "Apply" when you're ready.
 You can come back and change settings at any time.

 *![formulas-date-column-apply](images/formulas/formulas-date-column-apply.png)*
 {: .screenshot-half }